 Avoiding other people’s concerns

 We may think that we’re good listeners but, in fact, we just want to speak about ourselves.
 The truth is that being a good listener is a process.
 A process that requires attention, addressing the other person’s concerns and not interrupting the other person by mentioning our personal issues.

 Even when we tell each other what to do, we’re drawing attention to the way we see things.

-It’s true that you can give your point of view, but you shouldn’t tell the other person how they should act or what they should say because you’re not in their situation.
+It’s true that you can give your point of view, but you shouldn’t tell people how to act or what to say because you’re not in their situation.
 If you do this, you’re just trying to make yourself present through the other person.

 How to be a good listener